 This post contains some affiliate links.

-Your Body Belongs to You is such a clear and wonderful start to a lesson with K/1.
+Your Body Belongs to You is such a clear and wonderful start to an Erin’s Law lesson with K/1.
 It clearly explains that sometimes we like to be touched and sometimes we don’t and that’s okay.
 The book shows being assertive when someone is touching you and you don’t like it.
 It explains that we have private parts that shouldn’t be touched (except in certain circumstances) and how important it is to tell an adult if someone touches you in that way.

 My Body Belongs to Me is another great one that we used in Kindergarten – actually right after Your Body Belongs to You.
 It is very simple and tells a story of a boy touched inappropriately by his uncle’s friend.
 Even though the man tells him to keep it a secret, he doesn’t.
 Telling his parents makes him feel better and he’s praised for doing the right thing.